anabrid/the-analog-thing-docs/_build/html/_sources/rst/basics_operation_modes.rst.txt

 COEFF
 ~~~~~

-After the implementation of a program on an electrical analof computer, the coefficents are to be set up according to the calculation plan.
+After the implementation of a program on an electrical analog computer, the coefficents are to be set up according to the calculation plan.
 The quality of a simulation is often dependent on very accurate potentiometer settings.

 Therefore the THAT as many other electrical analog computers comes with the **COEFF** mode.

 In this mode the potentiometers are supplied with a full machine unit on it's input.
 The output of a coefficient is given to the display so it can be fine adjusted.

-In order to display a certain coefficient, turn the coefficient switch to the desired potentiometer.
+**In order to display a certain coefficient, turn the coefficient switch to the desired potentiometer.**

 IC
 ~~